VESPo: Verified Evaluation of Secret Polynomials: Parallel prefix-like algorithm for the Server

+We here provide the parallelization we used for the Server audits in our experiments.
 For the DPoR, the matrix-vector product part was already parallelized in~\cite[Table~6]{Anthoine:hal-02875379}, a Server auditing the $1$TB database in a few minutes.
 For the polynomial part, as the dimensions become more rectangular, as we can see in \cref{table:results}, the Server's polynomial part is sometimes not negligible anymore, thus also benefits from some parallelization.
 For this, we would need to parallelize both the homomorphic dot-product and the Horner-like pairings.
 On the one hand, the former operations, line~\ref{lin:paillier:veval} in~\cref{alg:veval}, can be blocked in independent exponentiations and final multiplications in a binary tree.
-On the other hand, for the latter operations, a standard ``baby steps / giant steps'' approach can be employed for the iteration of lines~\ref{lin:begfor:veval}-\ref{lin:endfor:veval} in~\cref{alg:veval}: \begin{itemize}[leftmargin=2\labelsep] \item First, for steps of size $k$, compute $t^{r^k}$, then $t^{r^{kj}}$ for $j=1..d/k$ as a parallel prefix; then iterates the multiplications by the coefficients of $S$ in parallel for the $d/k$ blocks. \item Second, then all the pairings could be computed in parallel and their final multiplications performed again with a binary tree. \end{itemize}
+On the other hand, for the latter operations, a standard ``baby steps / giant steps'' approach can be employed for the iteration of lines~\ref{lin:begfor:veval}-\ref{lin:endfor:veval} in~\cref{alg:veval}: \begin{itemize}[leftmargin=2\labelsep] \item First, for steps of size $k$, compute $t^{r^k}$, then $t^{r^{kj}}$ for $j=1..(d/k)$ as a parallel prefix; then iterates the multiplications by the coefficients of $S$ in parallel for the $d/k$ blocks. \item Second, then all the pairings could be computed in parallel and their final multiplications performed again with a binary tree. \end{itemize}

 This is exposed in~\cref{alg:parserver}.